chmllr/mineral.js/README.md

 # README

-Mineral.js is yet another Lisp on JS started as an exercise after reading the "Roots of Lisp" paper by Paul Graham.
+Mineral.js is a yet another Lisp on JS started as an exercise after reading the "Roots of Lisp" paper by Paul Graham.

-## Differences to Lisp
+## Differences with Lisp

 	- `true` is `t`
 	- `false` is  `()`